Pearson-Higher-Ed/design/c/modal/v2.0.1/index.md

       : - Follow [the default behaviors for "X" defined in the drawer](/design/c/drawer/v2.0.0-beta.2)
         - Follow [the default behaviors for buttons](/design/c/buttons/v2.1.0-beta.3)

-      __Note: The touch target for "X"__ is smaller than the minimal size of 44px because there is additional touch area outside the modal to accommodate for that.
-This allows more room for heading.

       __Use the native modal for native mobile apps.__ The specs in this documentation is for responsive web mobile design.

-      __[See specs on Zeplin](https://zpl.io/1I2TYO).__ For access, contact Linda (linda.tsai@pearson.com)

     contents: